mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
-1. **Corvina's Ally:** Lady Corvina Blackwood was his intelligence source.
-He never revealed her, even under torture.
+1. **The Insider:** A member of House Blackwood provided intelligence from within.
+Emberthorn protected their identity to his death.
 2. **The Hidden Children:** He did send his family away, but not where anyone expected.
 His descendants live under assumed names.
 3. **The Unburned Banner:** His personal standard survived the final battle.
 Whoever holds it can rally considerable support.
 4. **The Final Message:** He left a coded message before his death, identifying his allies and Blackwood's weaknesses.
 It was never found.